Bentonville DWI Attorney

 Generally speaking, most DWI arrests follow the same procedure when it comes to making a traffic stop and subsequent arrest.
 However, a major difference exists between being intoxicated because of alcohol and being intoxicated because of drugs (legal or illegal).
 As such, there are significant differences between what evidence is collected for a drug DWI as opposed to an alcohol DWI.

-As a Bentonville DWI attorney, I have the skill necessary to help guide you through these sometimes complex cases.
-Call me today at (479) 777-0640 for a free case evaluation.
+As a Bentonville DWI attorney, I have the experience to help guide you through these stressful & complex cases.
+Schedule your free consultation with me today!

 What Does The Law Say?

 In 2015 the Arkansas Legislature changed the DWI law to its present form, combining both driving while intoxicated and boating while intoxicated and making both offenses "strict liability" offenses, which means you don't have to intend to be intoxicated to be guilty.

 The biggest problem with the statute is that the word "intoxicant" is not defined.
 So assume for a moment you are prescribed the painkiller hydrocodone.
 Hydrocodone is a Schedule II controlled substance (as of a recent change).
 You can take too much hydrocodone and be unsafe to drive.
 Unfortunately, it is not a defense that you were prescribed the medication you are alleged to be intoxicated on, even if you are taking the medication exactly as prescribed!

 But what if you are taking an over-the-counter medication that makes you a little fuzzy headed?
 It isn't a controlled substance, but is it an "intoxicant?"
 Judges vary on this.
 But if it makes you "a clear and substantial danger" to yourself or others on the road, it may very well be considered an intoxicant by definition and you may very well be found guilty.
 This is where a good defense lawyer comes in.